mikedilger/mosaic-spec/docs/protocol.md

 FIXME: add proof of work (not defined yet)

-The `ID_PREFIX` is the first 256-bits of the record id.
+The `ID_PREFIX` is the first 32 bytes of the record id